-b.
-Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g. pre-numbered receipts) to the deposit.
+ii.
+Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g. prenumbered receipts) to the deposit;

-The Administrative Assistant is responsible for all collections (no cash) and she also prepares/makes the bank deposits.
+The Administrative Assistant is responsible for all collections (no cash) and she prepares/makes the bank deposits.
 The Director reviews all collections and deposits.

-c.
-Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit.
+iii.
+Each employee responsible for collecting cash is not also responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit; and iv.
+The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or custodial fund additions are not responsible for collecting cash, unless another employee/official verifies the reconciliation.

-A third party accountant posts all collection entries to the general ledgers and subsidiary ledgers.
-She is not responsible for collections.
+The Administrative Assistant is responsible for all collections and a third party accountant posts all collection entries to the general ledgers and subsidiary ledgers.